 Automation is another huge benefit of CRMs.
 For example, you can automate your drip campaigns so your teams can focus on high-value tasks like writing sales copy or lead qualification.

 But CRMs also give you a centralized dashboard so you can see how well your sales processes are doing and the areas where you can improve the workflows.
-Depending on your chosen CRM, you can use it to get a bird’s eye view of your sales efficiency and go as granular as understanding how every team member’s activities contribute to their quotas.
+Depending on your chosen CRM sales pipeline, you can use it to get a bird’s eye view of your sales efficiency and go as granular as understanding how every team member’s activities contribute to their quotas.

 Ultimately, all of these benefits work together to help boost productivity, drive sales and increase revenue.